marcinxkaminski/epotion-api/README.md

     emotion: { type: String },
     age: { type: Number },
     gender: { type: String },
-    custom: { type: Map, of: String },
 }
 ```

-Creates event and saves it to the database.
 **Returns:** ID of created event.

 ### Get event ☁️